Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 05.25.11 UTC
+- WIB: Minggu, 2 Maret 2025 06.24.13 UTC
-- WITA: Minggu, 2 Maret 2025 06.25.11 UTC
+- WITA: Minggu, 2 Maret 2025 07.24.13 UTC
-- WIT: Minggu, 2 Maret 2025 07.25.11 UTC
+- WIT: Minggu, 2 Maret 2025 08.24.13 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success